 Tips for Using Hashtags Well

-- Do not use hashtags on Pinterest.
-Pinterest played with them for a bit in 2015/16 and decided they didn't like using them.
-It will tank your reach on Pinterest.
+- Hashtags are back on Pinterest.
+Pinterest played with them for a bit in 2015/16 and decided they didn't like using them, but as of 2018, they're back!

 - Do not use them on Facebook UNLESS it's purely for searchable reasons or a sponsor requires it.
 It can also tank your reach.
 If you are required to use it consider editing your post to add the hashtag after it's been live a few hours, so you get the best chance of exposure first.